reposense/RepoSense/docs/DeveloperGuide.md

 ```
 --help, -h           Show help message.
 --view [PATH], -v [PATH]
                      Starts a server to display the dashboard in the
-                     provided directory.If  used  as  a  flag  (with no
+                     provided directory.
+If used as a flag (with no
                      argument), generates a report and automatically
                      displays the dashboard.
 --output PATH, -o PATH
                      The directory to output the report folder,
                      reposense-report.
 If not provided, the report
                      folder will be created in the current working
                      directory.
 --since dd/MM/yyyy, -s dd/MM/yyyy
                      The date to start filtering.